sans-serif serif

-Update: this has become quite popular so I’ve created a site dedicated to the technique at moo4q.com.
-Please don’t use the code from this site as the new code at moo4q.com is better.
+Update: This has become quite popular so I’ve created a site dedicated to the technique at moo4q.com.
+Please don’t use the code from this article as the new code at moo4q.com is better.

 Check this out: